ivancheban/docsy-site/content/en/docs/static-site-generators/publii.md

 ---

 {{% pageinfo %}}
 The goal is to create a personal blog using Publii desktop CMS-based static site generator.
+See the result here: https://technical-writing-blog.netlify.app/use-publii-cms-for-a-blog
 {{% /pageinfo %}}

 ## What's Publii?